tap349/tap349.github.io/_posts/2018-03-01-react-native-subscriptions-ios.md

   - clean build in Xcode
   - run application on device again

+- `not_available`

+  - where: `Log.error`
+  - when: checking subscription status

+  there is no signed in Apple ID => no receipt is found.

+  wait for `Sign-In Required` modal window or sign in manually in iPhone's `Settings`.

 - `Sandbox receipt sent to Production environment`

+  - where: `Log.error`
+  - when: checking subscription status

   current environment is `production` and it's passed to `iapReceiptValidator` function of `iap-receipt-validator` package when trying to validate receipt